KJoshi31/root_worksample/README.md

 pytest
 ```
 ## Expected Output
-This is the expected output after setting up and running the work-sample program:
+This is the expected output after setting up and running the work-sample program with the input.txt file:
 ```
 Lauren: 42 miles @ 34 mph
 Dan:    39 miles @ 47 mph